Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems: New experiments on candidate materials

-Motivated by the experimental information of Ce$_2$NiGe$_3$ from the literature in \ref{sec:Ce2_Ni_Ge3_experimental_information_from_literature}, we synthesized polycrystalline samples of Ce$_2$NiGe$_3$ in order to study its physical properties.
-Earlier reports on the crystal structure of Ce$_2$NiGe$_3$ suggested that this compound crystallizes in the AlB$_2$ type structure (space group no. 191, $P6/mmm$)~\cite{huo2001electric}.
-However, neutron diffraction studies on polycrystalline samples showed a better agreement with the Er$_2$RhSi$_3$ type structure (space group no. 190, $P \bar{6} 2c$)~\cite{kalsi2014neutron}, which is in agreement with the Rietveld refinement analysis of the powder X-ray diffraction (XRD) patterns of our samples, as seen in Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_powder_XRD_our_experiment}.
 In Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_magnetic_susceptibility_our_experiment}, we show the measured magnetic susceptibility of Ce$_2$NiGe$_3$, which confirms that there is a magnetic transition around $3.5$K, consistent with Ref.~\citenum{kalsi2014neutron}.
 The magnetic susceptibility data are consistent with the Curie-Weiss behavior with a negative paramagnetic Curie temperature of $\theta_p = -7.8$\,K, suggesting antiferromagnetic correlations and an effective moment $\mu_{\rm eff} = 2.6 \mu_{\rm B}$ close to the full Ce$^{3+}$ moment.
 We further perform more characterizations of Ce$_2$NiGe$_3$ and present our results in Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}.
 Our measurements on the electrical resistivity [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(a)] is consistent with Ref.~\citenum{huo2001electric}, verifying that Ce$_2$NiGe$_3$ has a semimetallic-type resistivity.
 Our results on the magnetization [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(b)] and specific heat [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(c)] of Ce$_2$NiGe$_3$ are also consistent with the literature~\cite{huo2001electric,kalsi2014neutron}.

 We now describe new experimental results for Ce$_2$NiGe$_3$.
 We begin with the magnetoresistivity, which is the longitudinal resistivity in the presence of an applied magnetic field.
 As shown in Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(d), the magnetoresistivity of Ce$_2$NiGe$_3$ exhibits the qualitative behavior of a Kondo system~\cite{schlottmann1983betheansatz,dzsaber2021giant}.